trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

   > **:bookmark: [Use HTTP/2 - Performance - P1](RULES.md#beginner-use-http2)**

 HTTP/2 (h2) is a major revision of the HTTP network protocol, intended as a higher performance alternative to HTTP/1.1.
 It introduces several new features, while remaining semantically compatible.
+HTTP/2 enables more efficient communication between browsers and servers that support it.
+All recent versions of major browsers support HTTP/2, including Chrome, Edge, Firefox, Opera, and Safari.

 Look at the following comparison: